Jobs by Department

 Purpose of Jobs, Duties, and Responsibilities

-The PLT position is a great job for people with work study support who want to get involved in mentoring others, understanding mathematics better and in interacting with students to help them learn.
+The Peer-Led Trainer (PLT) position is a great job for those people who want to get involved in mentoring others, explaining mathematical concepts to freshmen, and in interacting with students to help them learn.
 It is also a real responsibility - this is a professional job, and we expect that PLTs will meet all of the requirements during the semester and not let down either their professors or the students.
-Students in math classes really count on the PLTs to help them out.
+Math students will really count on their PLTs to help them out - we are hiring you as much for your role as an upper class mentor as for your ability to clearly explain mathematical concepts.

-1. PLTs attend each of their assigned professor's classes in order to see what is being taught, and to note the topics which are difficult for students.
-Occasionally PLTs may help students during class too.
+- Attend each of their assigned professor's classes in order to see what is being taught, and to note the topics which are difficult for students.
+PLTs may also help students during class, especially with small group work.

 Supervisor and Contact Information